ig3/srf/README.md

  * factor: a factor for determining interval
  * viewtime: the time spent viewing the card
  * studytime: the time spent studying the card, for study time calculations
+ * due: the time the card is due
- * lapses: the number of times the card has lapsed
+ * lastdue: the time the card was due
+ * backlog: the count of cards due
+ * overdue: the count of cards overdue

 The revdate field is redundant with id but it reduces processing time to produce statistics charts that are grouped by date, where the date is